 Will ensure that the name of the Designated Safeguarding Lead and deputy(ies) are clearly advertised in the school, with a statement explaining the school’s role in referring and monitoring cases of suspected abuse;

 In conjunction with the Headteacher or Head of School (see 6.2.9 above) they will ensure that, if they are away from the school site during school hours, that there is sufficient deputy DSL cover.

+The designated safeguarding lead and any deputies should liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
+NPCC- When to call the police should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do.

+The DSL will be given the time, funding, training, resources and support to:

+Provide advice and support to other staff on child welfare and child protection matters

+Take part in strategy discussions and inter-agency meetings and/or support other staff to do so

+Contribute to the assessment of children

+Refer suspected cases, as appropriate, to the relevant body (local authority children’s social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly

+6.3.23 The full responsibilities of the DSL and deputy/deputies are set out in their job description.

 The Deputy Designated Safeguarding Lead(s)